kailash-manasarovar/statement/docs/timeline/2021/december.md

 - The water ran brown in the bathtub.
 The boiler was so old it broke down a year later and had to be replaced.
 - There was untold rubbish in the kitchen cupboards which I cleaned out.
 - There were semen stains on the sofa.
-- At the time, I thought it was because the apartment had probably been used as an AirBNB type property and the visitors may have been on romantic weekends.
+- At the time, I thought the semen stains were because the apartment had probably been used as an AirBNB type property and the visitors may have been on romantic weekends.
 It was disgusting though and I cleaned it off.
 - The landlady, the caretaker at the time Pedro, and my neighbor Marie Carmen at number 16 talked about a woman renting the flat just before me, and running away shortly after without saying why.
-She was a nurse at the Dénia hospital.
+- She was apparently a nurse at the Dénia hospital and may have been called Sonia Ortiz.

 !!! important
     - I believe the references to the nurse also relate to a woman the gang stalkers have more recently been posting on Twitter in poses which are clearly going to be pornographic - filmed with or without her knowledge.